CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: System Architecture

 \subsection{Models Used}

-The CASE framework utilizes Google's Gemini family of models \cite{b1}, leveraging their unique strengths for different components of the architecture.
-The primary model chosen for the production implementation is \textbf{Gemini 2.0 Flash} \cite{b1}.
-This high-efficiency model is employed for all three core components: the real-time Interview Agent and the LLM Safety Filter, and the asynchronous Information Extractor Agent.
-Its balance of speed, capability, and cost-effectiveness makes it ideal for a large-scale deployment requiring both live user interaction and high-throughput batch processing.

-While Flash was chosen for deployment, more powerful models like \textbf{Gemini 2.0 Pro} \cite{b1} were evaluated during the research and development phase to establish performance benchmarks and explore the upper bounds of capability for this task, especially for the non-real-time Information Extractor Agent.
+The CASE framework utilizes Google's \textbf{Gemini 2.0 Flash} model \cite{b1} for all three core components: the real-time Interview Agent, the LLM Safety Filter and the asynchronous Information Extractor Agent.
+This high-efficiency model was chosen for production as its balance of speed, capability and cost is ideal for large-scale deployment.
+During the research and development phase, more powerful models like \textbf{Gemini 2.0 Pro} \cite{b1} were also used to establish performance benchmarks and explore upper bounds of capability.